tektoncd/chains/docs/authentication.md

 Authentication must be set up to take advantage of the following features in Chains:

 * Pushing signatures to an OCI registry after signing an image
+* Using Fulcio to get Signing Certificates when utilizing Keyless signing.

 This doc will cover how to set this up!